joseph-higaki/chrome-tab-group-remover/readme.md

-# Simple Automation tool to remove
+# Simple Automation tool to remove Unwanted Chrom Group Tabs

 ## Feature: Save Group Tabs
 Sometime ago anytime you opened tabs in groups, the groups were by default saved to your Google chrome profile